roryp/azdevcli/README.md

 curl -fsSL https://aka.ms/install-azd.sh | bash
 ```

-## Workshop
+## Start the Workshop

-We'll use the ToDo Application with a Node.js API and Azure Cosmos DB API for MongoDB, and Container Apps for this tutorial.
-Upon completion, you'll get the code in your development environment and will be able to run commands to build, deploy, and monitor the app in Azure.

-The repository contains the instructions and source code to build a complete sample ToDo application with a web frontend built in React.js and the backend API built using Typescript Express REST API.
+Below you will find the repository which contains the instructions and source code to build a complete sample ToDo application with a web frontend built in React.js and the backend API built using Typescript Express REST API.
 Both frontend and backend applications are deployed to Azure Container Apps.

 * [Start the Workshop here](https://github.com/Azure-Samples/todo-nodejs-mongo-aca)
 (While you're provisioning resources - it's an excellent opportunity to feedback your experiences with the Azure Developer CLI [here](https://microsoft.qualtrics.com/jfe/form/SV_eCHU9Hs0OHDxcii?channel=nodeone)